-The teaching staff utilizes the newest research-based language arts, math, science, and social studies curricula, as well as technology.
-We are proud to be one-to-one in all grades.
+The teaching staff utilizes the newest research-based language arts, math, science and social studies curricula, as well as technology.
+We offer one-to-one devices in all grades.
 All classrooms are also equipped with interactive ActivPanels, allowing teaching and learning to be digitized and accessible to all students.